NeVeX/interview-playground/phone-number-to-word-converter/Readme.md

 #### Log files
 The application will write all it's log files to the file in **phone-number-to-word-converter.log**.
 If there are any problems with the application, the log files will contain more information.

-### Application assumptions and limitations

-- Phone numbers (when converted to Long) will fit within it's range.
-Phone numbers should not generally exceed 16 digits (http://stackoverflow.com/questions/3350500/international-phone-number-max-and-min), hence the Long data type can hold such numbers.
-As such, very large numbers are not supported by this application, but can be supported in a later release.
-- The encoding of the file is not known ahead of time - the encoding use is the default of the JVM